AttractiveBeverage/Blur-San/README.md

 # Blur-San
-Have you ever wondered what it would be like if the Blur Sphere from Hideous Destructor was an anime girl?
-Well now you can find out, with Blur-San!
+Have you ever wondered what it would be like if the Blur Sphere from Hideous Destructor was an obsessive anime girl?
+Well now you can find out, with Blur-San, the best and only anime girl Blur Sphere!
+What can she do?
+She burns your foes, turns you invisible, whispers sweet things into your ear (and gets **way** too attachted).

 This is a sprite and sound replacement for the Hideous Destructor Blur Sphere.
 This "mod" only replaces sounds and sprites, so it should be fully multiplayer compatable.